-Information and Communications Technology
+Information and Communications Technology (ICT)

-The provision of adequate ICT infrastructure could enable grassroots communities to be connected to socio-economic projects in their localities and economies.
+The provision of adequate ICT infrastructure could connect grassroots communities to socio-economic projects in their localities and economies.
 Africa is making positive progress in ICT.
 In 2000, the continent had 11 million mobile cellular subscriptions and three million internet users.
 By the end of 2008, there were 32 million Internet users, and 246 million mobile cellular subscriptions.
 The annual growth between 2003 and 2008 in both services in Africa has been twice that of the world (ITU, 2009).
-It is expected that by 2015 that the mobile network will break the electricity barrier in more than four major regions.
+It is expected that by 2015.
 Sub-Saharan Africa will have more people with access to mobile networks than to electricity (ITU, 2009).